kathytafel/nsspain2024/errant_rambling.md

 These questions illustrate how contemporary issues and technologies can provoke new and thought-provoking discussions in philosophy and related fields.
 Each one invites a fresh examination of how AI intersects with fundamental aspects of human life and thought.

 ## KT:
-I asked for "the most" [with a singular noun] which implies ?
+I asked for "the most" [with a singular noun] which implies "one""?

 ## ChatGPT:
 I see what you mean—let me focus on a single, particularly novel question.